 Large concave mirrors are used to focus sunlight to produce heat in the solar furnace.
 They are also used in solar ovens to collect a large amount of solar energy in the focus of the concave mirror for heating, cooking, melting metals, etc.

-These were some common uses of concave mirror in daily life.
+These were some common uses of the concave mirror in daily life.
 Concave mirrors are also used in satellite dishes, electronic microscope, visual bomb detectors, etc. Stay tuned with BYJU’S to learn more interesting Physics concepts like convex mirror, laws of motion, etc. with the help of interactive video lessons.